-Our staff of professional, master’s level counselors assists students with psychological, social, emotional and personal concerns.
-Services include crisis counseling, short-term individual counseling support and referral resources.
+Our professional, master’s degree-level counselor assists students with psychological, social, emotional and personal concerns.
+Services include crisis counseling, short-term individual counseling support, and referral resources.
 All services are free and confidential.

 How to recognize that you are in crisis:

 A crisis is an urgent concern that requires immediate assistance.
 You may be in crisis, if:

 - You’re having difficulty coping and managing emotions

 - You are overly anxious